bdemir97/bugi_binance_bot/README.md

     - `MONGODB_URI`: URI to access MongoDB tables.

 **Last Transaction:** Recorded in the last_transaction table in the database to track trade orders.

-`DECIMAL1` & `DECIMAL2`:** Check the minimum required amount to trade for each pair to avoid NOTIONAL errors from the API.

 ## Telegram Configuration